tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 The use of the TE topology profile as the basis for MW technology-specific augmentations have been specified also in the MW topology model defined in {{?RFC9656}}.

 It is worth noting that MW radio link technology is not a TE-centric technology and not even a switching technology: in MW networks, switching is performed at higher layers (e.g., Ethernet or IP) and modelled as overlay topologies on top of the MW radio link topology.
 The approach of profiling {{!RFC8795}} worked well to model the bandwdith of microwave links as well as the overlay/underlay relationship between the overlay Ethernet topology and the supporting underlay MW topology.

-# Open Issues {#open-issues}

-## Implemented profiles

-When a server implements a profile of the TE topology model, there is no standardized mechanism for the server to report to the client the subset of the model being implemented.

-This might not be an issue in case the TE topology profile is read by the the client because the server reports in the operational datastore only the leaves which have been implemented, as described in section 5.3 of {{!RFC8342}}.

-More investigation is instead required in case the TE topology profile is configured by the client, to  avoid that the client tries to write an attribute not used in the TE Topology profile implemented by the server.

-It is also worth noting that the supported profile may also depend on other attributes (for example the network type), so the YANG deviation mechanism is not applicable to this scenario.

-It is worth noting that existing implementations of {{!RFC8795}}, including those reported in {{implementations}}, have described the implemented profiled by manually pruning the YANG tree generated fom the YANG module defined in {{!RFC8795}}.

-The pruned/profiled YANG trees were sufficient to the implementers to generate proper APIs.

-However, it is possible to use the YANG deviation statements to programmatically generate a pruned/profiled YANG tree.

-> Some investigations are on-going to see whether it is sufficient to define YANG deviations to document the pruned/profiled YANG trees to be implemented for a specific application or whether other existing tools can be leveraged to generate proper APIs.

-Note: that this issue is also tracked in github as issue #161.

 # Security Considerations {#security}